kimdhendrick/99bottles/README.md

 Skipped listing because no code change

 ### Listing 4.21: Quantity Message With Conditional
 We had to return `number` as a `String` which will cause problems later with the Liskov Substitution Principle.

+### Listing 4.22: Using the Number Default From the 1 Case
+Skipped listing because no code change